 A Study in Unsustainability

-While the lemonade stand is not currently rated by any of the
+While This Lemonade Stand is not currently rated by any of the

-three two rating agencies(who are we kidding, seriously Fitch give it up), Melissa Moody’s Ratings Alternative Service rated it as BFFLSEBDTTWYMBTARD (Best Friends Forever Little Sister’s Edition But Don’t Trust Them With Your Money Because They Are Really Dumb), one notch above default, which calls into question whether they will remain a going concern.
-They are burning cash at an alarming rate, and to abate that, they would need to increase turnover significantly, while improving on the reputation of their offerings enough to ensure repeat business.
+three two rating agencies(who are we kidding, seriously Fitch give it up), Melissa Moody’s Ratings Alternative Service rated it as BFFLSEBDTTWYMBTARD (Best Friends Forever Little Sister’s Edition But Don’t Trust Them With Your Money Because They Are Really Dumb), one notch above default; such a rating calls into question whether they will remain a going concern.
+They are burning cash at an alarming rate.
+To abate that, they would need to increase sales significantly, while improving on the reputation of their offerings enough to ensure repeat business.
 At present time their liquidity is acceptable, if only because it appears that ParentCo has the will to continue to fund the losses at OpCo.
 If ParentCo’s cash flows were to come under stress, OpCo would likely be forced to cease operations.

 Recommendation: Short This Lemonade Stand, as they are quickly burning through their endowment of goodwill.
-It has been difficult to find shares to borrow, as the market seems to be unanimous in the opinion that This Lemonade Stand is a bagel.Related Reseach:
+It has been difficult to find shares to borrow.
+The market seems to be unanimous in the opinion that This Lemonade Stand is a bagel.Related Reseach:

 - The Kid Napping Service